shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

 ## Install the GitLab for Jira Cloud app manually

-If you do not want to [use the official Atlassian Marketplace listing](#install-the-gitlab-for-jira-cloud-app-from-the-atlassian-marketplace), install the GitLab for Jira Cloud app manually.
+If you do not want to [use the official marketplace listing](#connect-the-gitlab-for-jira-cloud-app), install the GitLab for Jira Cloud app manually.

 You must install each Jira Cloud app from a single location.
 Jira fetches a